The Education Department Teacher Preparation programs and Masters degrees.

 Credential candidates may have requirements beyond those for admission which are determined by the State of California.
 AULA is in compliance with all such expectations and fully monitors the completion of these for all candidates.
 These requirements include, but are not limited to, basic skills performance, the CalTPA, the RICA exam and fingerprint clearance.
 During New Student Orientation and throughout the program careful advising by the faculty, Field Placement Coordinator and the Credential Analyst provide candidates with ongoing information about all such requirements.
 Advancement within the program is determined by the timely completion of these requirements.

-To apply for the CLEAR credential program
+To apply for the Induction credential program

 Applicants must provide the following to the Education Department: